savonet/book/md/workflow.md

 Handling tracks
 ---------------

 - crossfade
 - blank detection
+- log all the music which has gone on air

 Cue points
 ----------